 Note: There are two versions of this program on the same DVD: 99-minutes and 52-minutes.

 "A stunning reminder of the havoc wreaked...by the grounding of the Exxon Valdez."
 Arthur R. Miller, University Professor, School of Law, New York University

-In the early hours of March 24th 1989 the Exxon Valdez oil supertanker runs aground in Alaska.
-It discharges millions of gallons of crude oil.
-The incident becomes the biggest environmental catastrophe in North American history.
+In the early hours of March 24th 1989 the Exxon Valdez oil supertanker ran aground in Alaska.
+It discharged millions of gallons of crude oil.
+The incident became the biggest environmental catastrophe in North American history.